ancient-military-history

 Livonia vs. Prussia

-While the Teutonic Order’s heartland in Prussia had the most developed postal system, the Livonian branch faced additional challenges due to dense forests and hostile tribes in the interior (e.g., the Samogitians).
-Livonian post stations were often fortified towers rather than full castles, and couriers traveled in armed groups of three or four to fend off ambushes.
-The cost of maintaining these stations was higher, leading the Livonian Order to impose a special “messenger tax” on local villages.
+While the Teutonic Order’s heartland in Prussia had the most densely developed postal system, the Livonian branch faced additional hurdles due to dense forests, numerous lakes, and the presence of hostile tribes in the interior (notably the Samogitians and Semigallians).
+In Livonia, post stations were often fortified towers or blockhouses rather than full castles, and couriers traveled in armed groups of three or four to fend off ambushes.
+The cost of maintaining these stations was higher, leading the Livonian Order to impose a special “messenger tax” (Latin: tractoria) on local villages.
+This tax could be paid in kind—grain, firewood, or horses—and was a source of resentment among the native population.
+Despite these difficulties, the Livonian postal network remained functional and ensured communication between the Bishop of Riga and his far‑flung dioceses.

 Impact of the Lithuanian Resistance

 The Grand Duchy of Lithuania, the last pagan state in Europe, used guerrilla tactics to disrupt Teutonic supply lines.
-Lithuanian raiders frequently targeted post stations, killing couriers and stealing horses.
-This forced the order to build hidden relay points and to shift routes seasonally.
-After the Christianization of Lithuania in 1387, the Grand Dukes adopted elements of the order’s postal system for their own administration, leading to a gradual improvement in communications across the entire region.
+Lithuanian raiders frequently targeted post stations, killing couriers, stealing horses, and burning the structures.
+This forced the order to build hidden relay points—often in remote monastic cells or forest clearings—and to shift routes seasonally to avoid predictability.
+After the Christianization of Lithuania in 1387, the Grand Dukes adopted elements of the order’s postal system for their own administration.
+Grand Duke Vytautas, for instance, established a network of official messengers to link Vilnius with his allies in Poland and the Teutonic Order during the brief period of cooperation.
+This cross‑cultural exchange gradually improved communications across the entire region, laying the groundwork for the unified postal systems of the Polish‑Lithuanian Commonwealth.

 Conclusion